Setting up or expanding your business in the UK is straightforward. You can choose how your company operates.

 Read more about registering your overseas company in the UK.

-There are no significant changes to the process of setting up a company in the UK.
+The UK left the EU on 31 January 2020 and entered a transition period until the end of the year.
+There will be no significant changes to the process of setting up a company in the UK.
 The UK does not apply any nationality restrictions to owners or managers of UK companies.

 You can get more information on how the rules around running a company may change after EU Exit.